 Be sure to run through all the materials that should be brought by your organization the night before the tourney.
 Prior to arriving at the venue, have plenty of cash on hand to handle change for rebuys and raffles.
 Also, it’s best to arrive at the venue several hours early to work with the poker table rental company to set-up the tables in a way that works for the venue layout.
 Run through the tasks one final time with the volunteers before doors open, offer a venue tour as needed (to know bathroom locations and other information) and assign them to their locations.
 From here, enjoy the evening as the games begin!

-10. Wrap Up with Numbers and Thank-Yous
+10. Wrap Up the Tournament with Numbers and Thank-Yous

 Host a meeting with your tournament committee within a week of the tournament to discuss the successes and failures of the charity poker event.
 What can be done differently in the future?
 Keep a file with this information for next year’s committee.
 Another agenda point is to review the feedback received during the event to see where there could be room for improvement, as a tournament and for future events.
 Turning a charity poker tournament into a successful annual event is contingent on how much fun your supporters have during the tournament.